jccultima123/jej_mis/README.md

 A very early documentation can be found from [MINI](http://php-mini.com/documentation/).

-## License

-This project is licensed under the MIT License.
-This means you can use and modify it for free in private or commercial projects.

 ## Support

 For more information about MINI, you can click these links below